 After we arrived into the tiny, non-touristy town of Tinghir, checked into the hotel, settled a bit, then we headed out to where the gorge started.
 We were instructed to take a taxi to Todra Gorge, and that it would only take about 15 minutes by car.

 Where we were dropped off between the canyons, there were several vendors and restaurants selling everything from water and snacks to Berber rugs.

 From there, our initial plan was to hike the 14 km (8.5 miles) through Todra Gorge canyon back to Tinghir.
 It was only mid-day, so we believed we had the 3-4 hours necessary to walk back.

 We started walking in the direction of town, following the river through the massive cliffs surrounding us, rock walls at times over 500 feel high, a traditional Berber village tucked in a palmeraie just before us.

 We crossed the river ducking between trees and bushes to find the slightest hint of a path.
-Amazed at the thick foliage that seemed to obstruct our course, reminding us that not all blockades are problems to overcome but experiences/journeys to be had.
+Amazed at the thick foliage here in Morocco, the place that's supposed to be dry and barren, that seemed to obstruct our course, reminding us that not all blockades are problems to overcome but experiences, journeys to be had.

 At point when we really couldn't find said path, we were invited into the home of a family who helped show us the way to drink mint tea with them.